 Streamline OpenStack updates

-The prior mechanism of applying Maintenance Updates (MU) had several limitations.
+of applying Maintenance Updates (MU) had several limitations.
 First, the MU script could only apply package updates to controller and compute nodes, and not to the Fuel Master itself.
 Next, the previous mechanism suffered from the inability to restart services automatically, and lacked integration with Fuel.

 In 9.1, a new update mechanism has been introduced that uses Fuel’s internal Deployment Tasks to update the cloud and the Fuel Master.
 This new mechanism delivers the following:

 - Reliability: It is tested and verified as part of the Mirantis OpenStack release.
 This includes going through our automated CI/CD pipelines and extensive QA process.

 - Customizations: It provides users the ability to detect any customizations before applying an update to a cloud to enable operators to decide whether an update is safe to apply.

 - Automatic restart: It enables automatic restart of services so that changes can take effect.
 The prior mechanism required users to manually restart services.